Athlete’s foot

 How common is athlete’s foot?

-Athlete’s foot is widespread: studies show it to affect 3 to 15 percent of the population.
-It is more common in older people than younger ones and in men than woman.
+Athlete’s foot is widespread: studies indicate that it affects 3 to 15 percent of the population.
+It is more common in older people and in men.

 How does athlete’s foot develop?